jensborch/webhooks4j/README.md

 The library build using [CDI 1.2](http://www.cdi-spec.org/), [JAX-RS 2.0](https://github.com/jax-rs) and [Jackson](https://github.com/FasterXML/jackson).

 CDI 1.2 is used to be compatible with as many application servers as possible.
-This imposes some constraints on the solution and the solution thus currently do not support asynchronous CDI events and generic event data.
+This imposes some constraints and the solution thus currently do not support asynchronous CDI events and generic event data.

 ## Getting started